The Nebuchadnezzar magazine

 To James Telarico, it is in fact about Top and down.

-Violence, we have seen, has been a rampant issue.
-Regardless of what implementation is used, it seems that it crops up at points most inopertune, and most incovalent…
+Furthermore, regardless of what implementation is used, it seems that it crops up at points most inopertune, and most incovalent…

 In our world, it appears that living in the United States is difficult to come to terms with what we may feel, and why we may feel a certain way.